Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Experiments

 \subsubsection{MADE}

-\paragraph{Setup} Due to the special architecture of MADE, each iteration of feedforward computation requires a full forward propagation of the MADE network, which equals the cost of one parallel Jacobi iteration.
-This means that sampling from MADE is a perfect use case for Jacobi iterations, where \emph{no extra parallelism is needed compared to na\"{i}ve feedforward computation}.
-We compared Jacobi iteration vs. feedforward sampling for models trained on MNIST and CIFAR-10~\citep{krizhevsky2009learning} respectively.
-The experiments were repeated 100 times and we report the means and standard deviations measured in \textit{actual wall-clock time}.
+For autoregressive sampling from MADE, each iteration of feedforward computation requires a forward propagation of the whole network, which equals the cost of one parallel Jacobi iteration.
+This means that sampling from MADE is a perfect use case for Jacobi iterations, where no extra parallelism is needed compared to na\"{i}ve feedforward computation.

+\paragraph{Setup.} We compared Jacobi iteration against feedforward sampling for models trained on MNIST~\citep{lecun-mnisthandwrittendigit-2010} and CIFAR-10~\citep{krizhevsky2009learning} respectively.
+The experiments were repeated 100 times and we report the means and standard deviations measured in \textit{actual wall-clock time} on a single NVIDIA Titan Xp GPU, accounting for all the overheads.

-\paragraph{Results} Our results are summarized in \figref{fig:made}.
-For Jacobi iterations, the feedforward difference can nicely trace the curve of errors between the current and final samples, and can be directly used for early stopping.
+\paragraph{Results.}For Jacobi iterations, the feedforward difference can accurately trace errors between the current and final samples, which is thus a good metric for convergence and early stopping.
 In contrast, feedforward differences for the standard feedforward computation are not indicative of convergence.
-In terms of wall-clock time, Jacobi method only requires \textbf{0.015s} to converge, while feedforward computation needs \textbf{0.447s}.
-This amounts to a speedup factor around \textbf{30}.
-For CIFAR-10, the time difference is \textbf{0.114s} vs. \textbf{3.764s}, which implies a speedup factor around \textbf{33}.
-Note that \textit{this is an actual speedup on a single Nvidia 2080Ti GPU, accounting for all the overheads}.
-The significant speedup achieved by Jacobi methods is not only useful for image generation, but also effective to other models where MADE sampling is a sub-process, such as computing the likelihood of IAFs~\citep{kingma2016improved}, and sampling from MAFs~\citep{papamakarios2017masked}.
+In terms of wall-clock time, Jacobi method only requires \textbf{0.013s} to converge on MNIST, while feedforward computation needs \textbf{0.343s}.
+This amounts to a speedup factor around \textbf{26}.
+For CIFAR-10, the time difference is \textbf{0.119s} vs. \textbf{3.026s}, which implies a speedup factor around \textbf{25}.
+The significant speedup achieved by Jacobi methods for MADE is highly practical.
+It not only accelerates image generation, but can also directly improve the speed for other models where MADE sampling is a sub-process, such as computing the likelihood of Inverse Autoregressive Flows~\citep{kingma2016improved}, and sampling from Masked Autoregressive Flows~\citep{papamakarios2017masked}.